 Car Collections and Digital Technology

-This website provides a progressive set of processes that an individual, collection or auto museum can use to organize auto-related materials, photos, books and documents.
-These processes are also generally applicable to a non-automotive collection/archive.
-The techniques and processes on these webpages show individual collectors how to make a "digital scrapbook" or personal archive to professional standards,
+This CarLibrary.org website provides a progressive set of processes that an individual, collection or auto museum can use to organize auto-related materials, photos, books and documents.
+These processes are also applicable to a non-automotive collection/archive.
+The techniques show individual collectors how to make a "digital scrapbook" or personal archive to professional standards,

-The CarLibrary.org website was first published in 2012 and has been updated on a continuing basis.
-A section on geo-tagging photographs and other digital assets will be added in (or before) Fall, 2019.
+The CarLibrary.org website was first published in 2012 and has continuing updates.
+Webpages and links were added in 2020 - 2023 for:

 The news/blog section originally on this page has been moved to "CarLibrary.org-News".